The Wyrley and Essington Canal

 overflow in winter and summer December 1984 (left) and

-& wharfs (before housing development and the Brownhills Canoe and Outdoor Centre
+Brownhills Basin & wharfs On the left before housing development and the Brownhills Canoe and Outdoor Centre

 ![]() The Midland Railway bridge route from